mohotta/easymail/README.md

 >>* official contacts
 >>* office friend contacts
 >>* Friends contacts
 >3.
-Friend contact types ask you fortheir birthdays and automatcally send birthday wishes through email
+Friend contact types ask you for their birthdays and automatcally send birthday wishes through email
 >4.
 And also, You can find bithday person in a particular day
 >5.
 You can get history of emails sent in a particular day